holidayextras/holidayextras.github.com/README.md

 This is a new blog created using Jekyll and GitHub pages.
 The Holiday Extras Blog should be simple to use for everyone, it requires no knowledge of anything technical in order to write a blog post.
+The first part of this README breaks down the steps required in order to write and post a blog using git and your terminal.
+The second part explains how to use Prose.io to help you write and post your blog.

 ### Requirements
 * You must have a github account
+* You will need an SSH key in order to upload to github from your Mac (a dev can help set this up and is a one time setup thing)

 ### Creating a post
+* You first need to clone the blog repo to your machine.
+Open up the terminal and enter `git clone git@github.com:holidayextras/holidayextras.github.com.git`
+* Once the process has completed, navigate to that folder `cd holidayextras.github.com`
-* Pull down the master branch of holidayextras.github.com `git pull master`
+* Pull down the master branch of holidayextras.github.com `git checkout master` and `git pull`
 * Create a branch with a name of your choice `git checkout -b blogPost`
-* Navigate to the `/_posts` folder
+* Navigate to the `/_posts` folder in the Finder on your mac
-* Create a new markdown file and write your blog post
+* Create a new markdown file in this folder and write your blog post, see other files in that folder for examples of how the file should be structured.
-* Commmit you branch
+* When you are ready to post your blog, first ensure that the post date is correct (it may have been a few days or weeks since you first created the post)
+* Head back to your terminal and commit your work `git commit -m "your commit message here"`
+* Push your blog to github using the branch name you created earlier `git push blogPost`
+* Go [here](https://github.com/holidayextras/holidayextras.github.com/branches) and you should see a branch with your name on it and an option to create pull request, click that and save it, adding a brief description of your post if you want to.

 ### Send a blog post for review
-Blog posts have to be reviewed in the same way code on our website does, ideally we would like 2 people to review the post.
-The template for the pull request can be found [here](https://raw.githubusercontent.com/holidayextras/culture/master/pr-template-blogpost.md)
+You can now send people the link for your pull request and ask for a review.
+Your post should be reviewed with the following in mind:
 1. From a technical aspect (if required)
 2. From an editorial aspect (check for typos)

-To get your work reviewed, please put in a Pull Request in the normal way

 ### Reviewing a blog post
 Blog posts reviews will run the same as our day to day work (blog posts should be part of our work anyway).
-You can review a PR, comment on the content or editorial parts of the blog post and publish when we have 2 x :+1:'s
+You can review a PR, comment on the content or editorial parts of the blog post and publish once it has a :+1:

+### Posting your blog post
+Now that your blog has been reviewed and you have actioned any comments, you can click the green merge button at the bottom of your pull request.
+Once you've done this your blog should be live within a few minutes.
+Don't forget to make sure that the date on your post is up to date when you actually merge!

 **TO DO** Create new check box list for blog post reviewing.